Why Asia Matters for Trance

 Japan: The Long-Running Continuity

 Japan's trance scene is unusual for its continuity — the audience that came up with the genre in the late 1990s and early 2000s has remained engaged across two decades, and the festival calendar reflects that loyalty.
-Long-running events like Womb Adventure, A State of Trance Japan editions, and dedicated Goa-trance gatherings such as Sonica continue to book major international acts annually.
+Long-running events like A State of Trance Japan editions, dedicated psy/Goa-trance gatherings, and electronic-broad festivals at clubs such as Womb Tokyo continue to book major international acts annually.
 The Japanese audience tends to know the catalogue deeply and to value the music's craft over its spectacle, which makes it a particularly rewarding place to play for serious DJs.

 India: The Rapid-Growth Story